List of Elfen Lied characters: Nyu

-Lucy is suppressed by Nyu for a large portion towards the series' end, due to one of her horns being damaged, but reemerges in her second fight with Bando.
-She returns again in chapter 83, when her horns return even larger than before and her vectors are much longer (long enough to reach a flying helicopter) as she slaughters soldiers in front of Kouta.
-This causes him to remember that she is the one who killed his family.
+Nyu suppresses Lucy for a large portion towards the series' end, due to one of her horns being damaged, but reemerges in her second fight with Bando.
+She returns again in chapter 83, when her horns return even larger than before and her vectors are much longer (long enough to reach a flying helicopter) as she slaughters soldiers in front of Kōta after he has been critically injured.
+This causes him to remember that she's the one who killed his family.
 However, her horns are damaged again and she is captured and brought back to Director Kakuzawa.
 He reveals his plot to terminate mankind and to fill the world with Diclonii and convince her to join him.
-But despite not having horns, she is able to use her vectors and kill him.
-She escapes the sinking island in order to face Kouta once again.
+But despite still being Nyu, she is able to use her vectors and later, as Lucy, she kills him.
+She escapes the sinking island in order to face Kōta once again.

-The still injured Kouta is waiting for her and takes her to the top of a lighthouse that his sister liked the view from.
-There Lucy apologizes and Kouta has her promise to never kill again, she does and goes to get an ambulance, but Kazuma is waiting for her and shoots at her.
-Lucy is prepared to die but her newly (fully) manifested third personality, based entirely on Diclonius instincts (the one which in flashbacks, was what urged Lucy to start killing), cuts off his arm.
-Kouta appears and thinks that she has already broken the promise, Kazuma then fires again, but Kouta steps in the way to protect her.
+Still injured, he's waiting for her and takes her to the top of a lighthouse that his sister liked the view from.
+There Lucy tearfully apologizes and Kōta, who refuses to forgive her, has her promise to never kill again.
+She does and goes to get an ambulance, but a vengeful Kurama is waiting for her and shoots at her.
+Lucy is prepared to die but her newly (fully) manifested third personality, based entirely on Diclonius instincts (the one which in flashbacks was what urged Lucy to start killing), cuts off his arm.
+Kōta appears and thinks that she has already broken the promise.
+Kurama then fires again, but Kōta steps in the way to protect her, making her remember Aiko's sacrifice.
 Lucy then goes on a rampage with her vectors now even longer, destroying the city and causing the military to attack her.
-However, her entropy reaches its limit and her body begins to deteriorate, so she uses her remaining powers to put Kouta's cells back together and save him as she sings "Elfenlied".
-The entire Kaede inn family arrive as do the military, and Lucy begins to attack them and then spread her vectors worldwide, threatening to blow up the entire planet and kill every living being.
-Fulfilling the vow he made to Lucy as children, Kouta reluctantly shoots her, and takes her life.
+However, her entropy reaches its limit and her body begins to deteriorate (something that Kakuzawa advised before), so she uses her remaining powers to put Kōta's cells back together and save him as she sings "Elfenlied".
+The entire Kaede inn family arrive as do the military, and Lucy, now unrecognisable, definitively switches into her DNA voice, beginning to attack them and then spread her vectors worldwide, threatening to blow up the entire planet and kill every living being.
+Fulfilling the vow he made to Lucy as children, Kouta reluctantly shoots her.

+Ten years later, it's revealed that both Lucy and Nyu have been reincarnated into twins, one of them named Kaede.

-In the Anime Lucy seemly lets herself fall to death instead though an audio drama revealed she did survive it but permanently remains as Nyu.
+In the anime Lucy seemingly lets herself fall to death instead though an audio drama revealed she did survive it, coming back as Nyu.